 Putting the work laptop down, standing up from under my blanket, getting my foot stuck and falling over 😂— Vicky (@adamnalfie) April 1, 2020

 Warning: This stunt was performed under great stress and hurry.

-#KidsWillBeKids: Ever called off a meeting due to some ‘nail varnish’ emergency?
+#KidsWillBeKids: Ever called off a Zoom meeting due to some ‘nail varnish’ emergency?

 One primary concern everyone has had since the pandemic was the lack of mobility and social interaction.
 However, working from ‘home’ doesn’t necessarily mean that work must happen at home.
 A little change of scene and environment will help you boost your creativity and motivation.

 And if you’re up for it, you can become a digital nomad too – someone who earns a living digitally and is always on the move.
 Like Sandra advised, ensure that wherever you go are connected well with everyone through a strong Wifi connection and charged devices.
 If you can’t travel out of town, a work session at a cafe or on a bench in the park can also prove to be refreshing.

 What’s the opposite of a couch potato?